Family Homelessness Initiative

 The planning process King County undertook encompassed three distinct phases of work:

-report that contains a detailed analysis of the county's existing resources and systems for addressing the needs of homeless families.
+A landscape assessment report that contains a detailed analysis of the county's existing resources and systems for addressing the needs of homeless families.

 A strategic plan

 that proposes specific strategies for improving county systems, with particular emphasis on the five promising approaches identified in the landscape assessment.

 An implementation plan that describes specific time lines, resources, responsibilities, and desired outcomes for implementing the strategies identified in phase two.

 Initial planning efforts are completed.
 King County is implementing strategies focused on creating change in the five key areas that will have the most significant impact on overall system change.